 Banana-based materials are also being used in paper production.
 The banana paper as it is called provides a sustainable alternative to traditional wood-pulp-based paper.

-Countries like Japan and Germany are exploring the idea of making currencies using banana paper.
+Countries like Japan and Germany are exploring making currencies using banana paper.

 Are banana fibres a good choice for a better tomorrow?